junxit/us-congress-bills-113/metadata.md

 - 2014-03-11 — Introduced in House
 - 2014-03-11 — Introduced in House
 - 2014-03-11 — Referred to the House Committee on Oversight and Government Reform.
+- 2014-03-12 — Committee Consideration and Mark-up Session Held.
+- 2014-03-12 — Ordered to be Reported by Voice Vote.
+- 2014-04-28 — Considered under suspension of the rules. (consideration: CR H3209-3212)
+- 2014-04-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4194.
+- 2014-04-28 — Mr. Issa moved to suspend the rules and pass the bill, as amended.
+- 2014-04-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3209-3212)
+- 2014-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3209-3212)
+- 2014-04-28 — Placed on the Union Calendar, Calendar No. 309.
+- 2014-04-28 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+113-419.
+- 2014-04-28 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+113-419.